Nursing Home Negligence

 - Physical abuse: The obvious signs are bruises, burns, broken limbs, bedsores, dehydration, malnutrition, poor hygiene, drug overdose, and indications of restraint.

 - Sexual abuse: Any non-consensual sexual contact is abuse and includes sexual contact with a person incapable of giving consent.
-Signs are venereal disease, bruising in the genital area or breasts, and torn clothing.
+The most common signs are venereal disease, physical bruising, and torn clothing.

 - Emotional abuse: Verbal assaults, humiliation, threats and intimidation are examples.
 Isolating an elderly person from friends, family or regular activities are other instances.
 If your family member exhibits signs of fear or appears intimidated around staff, this should be a matter of concern.